lnam8/FF-Momentum-Calculator/README.md

 ## Execution
-Once that finishes, run the docker image using the command:
+Once the image is built, run the docker image using the command:

 `docker run -p 8501:8501 <image name>`